-Fig. 46: Example Screenshot: Conference Bridge configuration
+Fig. 80: Example Screenshot: Conference Bridge configuration

 Note that the default WAV announcement files (like conference ID prompt, or "you're welcome" message) are stored on the system in the directory /usr/lib/sems/audio/webconference and can only be changed through Command Line Interface.
+For more information, refer to Default Audio Files.
 Also note that locally processed onboard conferencing calls do not appear in the list of live calls (see Section Live Calls) in which only relayed calls are represented.